 The Significant Objects Project proved that the effect of narrative on an object’s subjective value can be measured objectively.
 The power of story goes beyond emotional or scientific.
 It has tangible economic value.
 The best brands know this already, and are constantly telling stories through their advertisements, websites, and social media campaigns.

-At Clique, we blend content strategy, user experience, design, and engineering to bring our clients’ stories to life.
-We take a storyframing approach at the outset, striving to understand the “why” before we put any pixels on the page.
+We blend content strategy, user experience, design, and engineering to bring our clients’ stories to life.
 Using data and user insights to understand the goals and wishes of target consumers, we craft a narrative designed to form a connection.
 We align our messaging and design strategy early so we can execute a streamlined vision of the story.

 So, what’s your story?